tmtsoftware/csw/docs/src/main/create-component.md

 provides supervisor actor, a top level actor and abstract class of handlers.
 Component developers are expected to implement this handler which also acts as a gateway from framework to component code.

-### Supervisor, TLA, Handlers

-#### Supervisor
+### Supervisor

 A Supervisor actor is the actor first started for any component.
 Two main responsibilities that supervisor performs is as follows:

-Spawn a top level actor for the component and start watching it Register itself with location service
+-   Spawn a top level actor for the component and start watching it
+-   Register itself with location service

 @@@ note { title=Note }

 Supervisor registers itself with location service.
-That means supervisor acts as a gateway for external component/entity to talk to.
+That means supervisor acts as a gateway for external component/entity to talk to this component.

 @@@

 The source code of supervisor actor can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala)

-#### Top level actor
+### Top level actor

 A top level actor is started by supervisor actor for any component.
 It takes a handler implementation (an instance of ComponentHandlers) as constructor parameter.
 The handler implementation would be written by component developer.

 Whenever a message is received by top level actor, it calls an appropriate method of handlers which we refer as hooks in further explanation.
-For e.g. if top level actor receives `Initialize` message it will call `initialize()` method of handlers.
+For e.g. if top level actor receives `Initialize` message it will call `initialize()` hook of handlers.

-The source code if top level actor can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala).
+The source code of top level actor can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala).

-#### Handlers
+### Handlers

 A `ComponentHandlers` is an abstract class provided by `csw-framework`.
-It provides a list of methods that a component developer should implement which is as follows:
+It provides a list of methods that a component developer should implement:

 -   initialize
 -   validateCommand